fhb-codelabs/fhb-codelabs.github.io/site/codelabs/iac-terraform-exo-cloudinit.md

 * You should see the following instances:
 * ![Big Picture](./img/mcce-virt-terra-exo-cloud-init-instances.png)
+* Edit: You should only see two instances here ...

 * Currently, we should be aware of the following facts:
   * We provisioned 2, plain instances without any software installed